-    The most common problem with this setup is when the cable or some other part of the mechanism rusts, wears out or becomes loose.
+The first common problem with this setup is when the cable or some other part of the mechanism rusts, wears out or becomes loose.
 For example, see this photo

-Symptoms of this problem is when the "P" indicator on the dash sometimes doesn't light up when the transmission in Park or you have to shift it back and forth a few times before the "P" indicator lights up.
-The shifter inside the transmission might also feel stiffer to move due to restricted movement of the shifter/cable/linkage.
+Symptoms of of both of these problem is when the "P" indicator on the dash sometimes doesn't light up when the transmission in Park or you have to shift it back and forth a few times before the "P" indicator lights up.

-Lubricated pivot point at the shfter cable connection
+Lubricated pivot point at the shifter cable connection

 For example, in this Mazda in the photo, a rusted lever at the transmission range switch has been replaced and the connection lubricated.
 It's a $20 part and a fairly simple repair.